The SuperNova Early Warning System: Brief

 the star later explodes, the burst of supernova photons does not

 become visible until hours later.
-Therefore, the observation of a
+The observation of a

 neutrino burst can provide a warning for astronomers that the